Baldur's Gate: Descent into Avernus: Reception

 In Publishers Weekly's "Best-selling Books Week Ending 9/21/19", Baldur's Gate: Descent into Avernus was #5 in "Hardcover Nonfiction", and sold 12,731 units.

-Kunzelman, for Paste, wrote that the book "is, in a word, good" and that the book does well both when stripped down to parts and when it is a contained narrative.
-Kunzelman highlighted that the book introduces players "slowly into the weirdness of this world, gives them a lot of options and factions to play with in hell, and then puts them as important agents in a plot to save or damn a city, a ruler, and even themselves.
-These are the kind of meaty questions that I think players like to dig into, and there’s an ample number of them here".

 Charlie Hall, for Polygon, wrote: "overall I'm extremely impressed with Descent Into Avernus.
 It's easily the best adventure module that Wizards has put out all year, and a tremendous value given the amount of material inside.
-It's also an interesting prequel to the upcoming computer game, Baldur's Gate 3, from Larian Studios, set 100 years before that game's events".
+It's also an interesting prequel to the upcoming computer game, Baldur's Gate 3, from Larian Studios".
+Cameron Kunzelman of Paste wrote that the book "is, in a word, good" and that the book does well both when stripped down to parts and when it is a contained narrative.
+Kunzelman highlighted that the book introduces players "slowly into the weirdness of this world, gives them a lot of options and factions to play with in hell, and then puts them as important agents in a plot to save or damn a city, a ruler, and even themselves.
+These are the kind of meaty questions that I think players like to dig into, and there's an ample number of them here".

-Cody Gravelle, for Screen Rant, wrote that "players got their first taste of what to expect from the new campaign thanks to a star-studded lineup that kicked off D&D Live 2019, an immersive experience that is tagged to bring fans more than 50 hours of content.
-A special campaign led by Deborah Ann Woll of Punisher fame that also featured Matthew Lillard (Scooby Doo) and Janina Gavankar (Arrow) kicked off the celebration on stream and created even more anticipation for the descent into hell that will characterize the next massive Dungeons and Dragons adventure, which will be held within a 256-page book full of details to ensure players have as much fun as possible.
-The new Dungeons and Dragons adventure feels like a big deal, more than they have in the past — the infusion of celebrities being part of the reveal festivities, and popular culture embracing roleplaying in a way it hasn't previously, have made these sorts of reveals much more electric".
+Cody Gravelle, for Screen Rant, commented that "players got their first taste of what to expect from the new campaign thanks to a star-studded lineup that kicked off D&D Live 2019" and highlighted the actual play which featured Deborah Ann Woll, Matthew Lillard and Janina Gavankar.
+Gravelle stated that this "adventure feels like a big deal, more than they have in the past — the infusion of celebrities being part of the reveal festivities, and popular culture embracing roleplaying in a way it hasn't previously, have made these sorts of reveals much more electric".
 Eric Francisco, for Inverse, wrote that "one of the biggest features in Descent Into Avernus is vehicular combat.
-Spinning off from the ship mechanics introduced in Ghosts of Saltmarsh, Descent Into Avernus features thundering nightmares, 'Infernal War Machines' that really sell what kind of wasteland players will find themselves in the new campaign. [...]
-You can’t have a Hell without souls, and Wizards of the Coast confirmed a few characters from D&D lore who will appear in Descent Into Avernus.
-These include Zariel, archdevil of the Nine Hells and ruler of Avernus, Kostchtchie, demon lord of frost giants, and Arkhan the Cruel, the dragonborn paladin of actor Joe Manganiello (True Blood, Magic Mike)".
+Spinning off from the ship mechanics introduced in Ghosts of Saltmarsh, Descent Into Avernus features thundering nightmares, 'Infernal War Machines' that really sell what kind of wasteland players will find themselves in the new campaign".
+Francisco also highlighted two characters from D&D lore which appear in the module: "Zariel, archdevil of the Nine Hells and ruler of Avernus, Kostchtchie, demon lord of frost giants, and Arkhan the Cruel, the dragonborn paladin of actor Joe Manganiello (True Blood, Magic Mike)".